Pipe support: Dynamic restraints

-phenomenon.
-It is designed to absorb and transfer sudden increases in load from the pipe into the building structure and to deaden any opposing oscillation between the pipe and the structure.
-Therefore, dynamic restraints are required to be very stiff, to have high load capacity and to minimize free movement between pipe and structure.
+A restraint system will be designed to account for all of these influences.
+It is designed to absorb and transfer sudden increases in load from the pipe to the building structure and to deaden any oscillation between the pipe and the structure.
+Therefore, high stiffness, a high load capacity, and minimal free movement between the pipe and structure are required.